aarondill/awesome/README.md

 ### `setup.lua`

-for convenience, a `setup.lua` script has been provided, simply clone the repository and run `lua ./setup.lua` to auto install dependencies and setup submodules.
+For convenience, a `setup.lua` script has been provided, simply clone the repository and run `lua ./setup.lua` to auto install dependencies and setup submodules.
-If using `setup.lua`, skip to 3) after successfully running it.

 ```shell
 > git clone 'https://github.com/aarondill/awesome' ~/.config/awesome